DCC-EX/dcc-ex.github.io/docs/about/contributing/software.rst

 .. tip::

-  If using our :ref:`/about/contributing/software:recommended editor (vscode)`, once you've installed a Git client, you can do all of your repository work (branches, forks, etc.) directly in VSCode.
+  If using our `recommended editor (vscode)`_, once you've installed a Git client, you can do all of your repository work (branches, forks, etc.) directly in VSCode.

 Other handy Git software
 _________________________